tobixen/calendar-cli/README.md

 * 2015-03-30: version 0.8 - has a interactive configuration mode for those not feeling comfortable with hand-crafting the config in json syntax
 * 2015-03-30: version 0.9 - now it's possible to set a duration when adding events to the calendar.
 * 2015-05-02: version 0.10 - added support for todo subcommand
+* 2016-01-23: version 0.11 - more work on tasks, some bugfixes, pulled in new command line options from Florian Tham and Zachary Palmer

 Roadmap
 -------